KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 Syntax: `.ml.infreplace[x]`

+Where

-Where `x` is a dictionary/table/list of numeric values.
-Returns the data with positive/negative infinities replaced by max/min values for the given key.
+-  `x` is a dictionary/table/list of numeric values

+returns the data with positive/negative infinities replaced by max/min values for the given key.

 ```q
 q)show d:`A`B`C!(5 6 9 0w;10 -0w 0 50;0w 1 2 3)